 Halligan Reservoir was originally built in 1909.
 The City owns the dam and land under the reservoir, but the current water stored in it is owned and operated by the North Poudre Irrigation Company (about 6,400 acre-feet of capacity).
-The City is hoping to expand the reservoir to 14,500 acre-feet in order to provide an additional 8,100 acre-feet of water storage for Fort Collins Utilities customers to use during drought or emergencies.
+The City is hoping to expand the reservoir to 14,500 acre-feet in order to provide approximately 8,200 additional acre-feet of water storage for Fort Collins Utilities customers to use during drought or emergencies.
 Once expanded, water from Halligan Reservoir will be used by exchange during drought or emergencies.

 Horsetooth Reservoir is operated by Northern Water as part of the CBT project.
 The City owns 6% of all CBT shares.
 Each year, Northern Water determines the quota of water allocated to each share based on snowpack and other factors.
 It has a capacity of about 156,000 acre-feet and was built in 1951.